mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/travel/README.md

   c.
 Meetup requests that are longer than one day must be submitted two months in advance.
   d.
 Meetup requests for a one-day meetup must be submitted two weeks in advance.
 6. **Mask etiquette.** In addition to following the guidelines of the venues and region, team  should plan to follow the [CDC Guidelines for face coverings](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/about-face-coverings.html).
-7. **Covid-19 Travel Working Group.** This group will consist of: Hanna Park, Natalie Jew, Jamie Hurewitz, Zef Hemmel, who will meet on a monthly basis to assess any changes that may need to be made to the guidelines.
+7. **Covid-19 Travel Working Group.** This group will consist of: Hanna Park, Natalie Jew, Jamie Hurewitz, Zef Hemel, who will meet on a monthly basis to assess any changes that may need to be made to the guidelines.
 Changes will be shared with MLT and MLX prior to finalization and internal messaging.

 **Upcoming Meetings**
 * October 1, 2021